pc-aide/Security/Fortinet/Lab/Lab05 - Aggragate interfaces.md

 $loopbackName = "Loopback"
 # The name for the servers main network interface.
 This will be updated to allow weak
 # host send/recieve which is most likely required for the traffic to work for the loopback interface.
-$primary_interface = 'Ethernet'
+$primary_interface = "Ethernet"

+# Pck Nuget
+#Find-PackageProvider -Name "NuGet" -AllVersions
+Install-PackageProvider -Name "NuGet" -RequiredVersion " 2.8.5.208" -Force
 # Modules
 Install-Module -Name LoopbackAdapter -MinimumVersion 1.2.0.0 -Force

 # New NIC
-Import-Module -Name LoopbackAdapter
-New-LoopbackAdapter -Name $loopback_name -Force
+New-LoopbackAdapter -Name $loopbackName -Force

 # NIC_loopback
 $interface_loopback = Get-NetAdapter -Name $loopbackName